-By specifying the forwarding services as trusted hosts, we can scan back through them to find out the real source.
-Internally, we have a list of always-trusted hosts (for common mail providers).
+By specifying the forwarding services as trusted hosts, we can scan back through them to find out the real source of the email.
+Internally, we have a list of trusted hosts for all users (for common mail providers).

-You can add to this list (for your account) by specifying the domain names in the "Trusted Hosts" field on the Advanced → Spam/Virus Protection screen.
-For instance, you may have an email address at your old university and forward all the email that arrives there to FastMail, in which case you would want to add the domain of the university to the trusted hosts list.
-Doing this will allow us to parse back through those forwarding headers to find the true source IP of the message.
+You can add to this list (for your account) by specifying the domain names in the "Forwarding hosts" field on the Settings → Spam Protection screen under Show Advanced Preferences.
+For instance, you may have an email address at your old university and forward all the email that arrives in this account to Fastmail.
+In this case, you would want to add the domain of the university to the trusted hosts list.
+Doing this will allow us to check back through those forwarding headers to find the true source (originating IP address) of the message.

-Note that being a "trusted" system doesn't mean we don't spam check it, it just means that we parse back through the
+Being a "trusted" system doesn't mean we don't spam check the message, it just means that we check back through the

-Received headers to find what server delivered the email to that service, rather than using that services IP.
+Received headers to find what server delivered the email to that service, rather than using that service's IP address.

 X-Spam-score— aggregate spam score.
 A number with 1 decimal place.
 At "Normal" spam protection level, scores <5.0 are considered not-spam, scores >= 5.0 are considered spam.